negfeed/gonna/documentation/FLUTTER_PLATFORM_PROJECT_MODS.md

 Two changes are made to the iOS project:
 1. Add the Push Notification capability to the app.
 This enables verification that the auth attempt is coming from a real iOS phone.
-2. Add the URL type to the applications Info.plist.
+2. Add the URL type to the applications `Info.plist`.
 This enables redirects to re-Captcha verification in the case of push notifications failure.

 ### image_picker (dart package)

 Roughly copied from the documentation [here][image_picker_ios_doc].

-Add the following keys to your Info.plist file, located in &lt;project root&gt;/ios/Runner/Info.plist:
+Add the following keys to your `Info.plist` file, located in &lt;project root&gt;/ios/Runner/Info.plist:

 1. NSPhotoLibraryUsageDescription - describe why your app needs permission for the photo library.
 This is called Privacy - Photo Library Usage Description in the visual editor.
 2. NSCameraUsageDescription - describe why your app needs access to the camera.
 This is called Privacy - Camera Usage Description in the visual editor.